 Julie....has always been a bit restless.
 Always looking for the next travel destination or adventure.
 Julie's former life in business sales, marketing and strategy means she is well equiped for planning, organising and generally keeping Steve in check.

 Aside from travel, she is passionate about animals and animal welfare, good vegetarian food, wine, zombies, disaster movies and, learning new stuff, particularly languages.
 She is happiest hiking through a breathtaking national park.

 Julie's ultimate travel goal is to see all the really cool animals in their natural habitant - orangutans, polar bears, mountain gorillas and tigers.

 Steve...lives by the motto 'if you are not living on the edge you're taking up too much room'.
 You will usually find him behind a camera lens or fixing technical stuff.
 He loves nothing better than photographing a good sunset, waterfalls, or animals in their natural habitat.

 Steve is also passionate about music (Joy Division, Arctic Monkeys, Clash, and The Cure), drinking port and American Football.

 The biggest thing that Steve misses from home are his two daughters, Lauren (22) and Katherine (20).

 Steve's ultimate travel goal is to spend a harvest in Douro Valley, treading the port grapes and sampling excellent vintage port.

 What's in a name?
 We often get asked 'why 2checkingout?'
 Well, with a zillion travel blogs out there it was tricky to come up with something we liked and which also captured what we were about.
 2checkingout for us plays on the 'checking out of corporate life' as well as 'checking out' a place or experience.
-So why join us and come along the journey us.
+So why not join us and come along on the journey with us.